No. 2 Houston beats No. 11 Baylor 82-76 in OT behind Cryer's 15 points against his former team

-WACO, Texas (AP) — L.J.
-Cryer scored 15 points against his former team, including six free throws in overtime, as second-ranked and Big 12-leading Houston beat No. 11 Baylor 82-76 on Saturday.
+“I was expecting the boos and stuff like that, like not welcoming,” said Cryer, who had no turnovers while playing nearly 43 minutes.

+“Really proud of L.J.,” Cougars coach Kelvin Sampson said.
+“L.J. was in a tough environment today. ...
+He showed his maturity because he just played solid.”

-The Cougars (24-3, 11-3 Big 12) blew a 16-point halftime lead, and thought they had won the game on a long 3-pointer by Jamal Shead to end regulation before replay showed the ball was still in his hands when the clock ran out.
+The Cougars (24-3, 11-3 Big 12) never trailed in regulation and appeared to win the game on a long 3-pointer by Jamal Shead at the buzzer.
+But replay showed the ball was still in his hands when the clock ran out.

-Cryer's two free throws with 3:06 left in OT put Houston back in the lead, and he added four more after that.
+All six of Cryer’s free throws came in overtime, the first two with 3:06 left to put the Cougars back ahead to stay after falling behind for the first time.
+After playing 70 games the past three seasons for Baylor before transferring to Houston, he got booed loudly every time he touched the ball early.

-Emanuel Sharp had 18 points to lead the Cougars in their fifth consecutive win and 10th in 11 games.
-J'Wan Roberts had 17 points and eight rebounds, while Shead had 12 points and 10 assists.
+Emanuel Sharp had 18 points to lead the Cougars.
+J’Wan Roberts had 17 points and eight rebounds, while Shead had 12 points and 10 assists.

+“Everybody contributed to this win, we’re all responsible for this win,” Shead said.
+“This was a really good team win.”

-The Bears trailed throughout and didn't tie the game until Yves Missi, their 7-foot freshman, made a layup while being fouled with 4.4 seconds left in regulation to make it 69-all.
-Roberts grabbed the rebound of Missi's missed free throw, and Shead was just a tick late in ending the game without overtime.
+The Bears didn’t tie the game for the first time until Yves Missi, their 7-foot freshman, made a layup while being fouled with 4.4 seconds left in regulation to make it 69-all.
+Roberts rebounded Missi’s missed free throw, and Shead was just a tick late in ending the game without overtime.

-Baylor opened the second half with a 12-0 run while Houston missed its first eight shots, a drastic change from the first half.
-Bridges scored 14 of his 17 points in the second half, including nine consecutive points for the Bears in the final 5 1/2 minutes of regulation.
+Baylor opened the second half with a 12-0 run while Houston missed its first eight shots.
+Bridges scored 14 of his 17 points in the second half, including nine in a row for the Bears in the final 5 1/2 minutes of regulation.

-The Cougars led 41-25 at halftime, scoring 13 points off 11 Baylor turnovers, a spurt of making 10 of 11 shots.
+The Cougars led 41-25 at halftime after scoring 13 points off 11 Baylor turnovers.
+They made 10 of 11 shots in one stretch, which Roberts started by assisting on consecutive baskets before ending it with a jumper that made it 27-10.

-Roberts got that stretch started with a pass from under the basket out to Emanuel Sharp on the right wing for a 3-pointer with 14:26 left in the first half to make it 9-3 and start that hot-shooting run, and the 6-foot-7 forward assisted on the next basket.
-When Roberts made a jumper with 7:57 left, the Cougars had their largest lead at 27-10.
+“We just felt like they brought it to us in the first half.
+They’re easily the most physical team that we’ve played so far and I feel like we were a little bit taken back,” Bridges said.
+“And we just came out in the second half trying to punch them back.”

 UP NEXT